 Mr. Correa has also been featured as a Leading Lawyer in the field of tax by various international publications, including The Legal 500, Chambers & Partners, and Best Lawyers.

-Mr. Correa is the author of several publications on tax issues, including (with Jonathan Schwarz) Convenio de doble imposición México-Reino Unido, published by Thomson Reuters in 2020, and (with Gerardo Farías) Fibras inmobiliarias, to be published by Thomson Reuters in 2021.
+Mr. Correa is the author of several publications on tax issues, including (with Jonathan Schwarz) Convenio de doble imposición México-Reino Unido, and (with Gerardo Farías) Fibras inmobiliarias, both published by Thomson Reuters.